cortinah/hockeystick/README.md

   enhanced or additional data that may be added to the package.
 Building `hockeystick` is driven by my interest in tracking climate data and making it easily available to the community.
-- Here are some online resources I have found very helpful to learn mo re about climate science:
+- Here are some online resources I have found very helpful to learn more about climate science:
 - MIT edX Global Warming Science.
   <https://www.edx.org/learn/global-warming/massachusetts-institute-of-technology-global-warming-science>
 - SDG Academy: Climate Change: The Science and Global Impact.